top of page

 Mechanistic Characterization of Uterine Pain (MCUP)

-Who- Individuals ages 18-45 with regular menstrual cycles who either have painful periods, uterine fibroids, endometriosis, or those with none of the above to participate as healthy controls.
+Who- Individuals ages 18-45 with regular menstrual cycles who either have painful periods and uterine fibroids, endometriosis, or those with none of the above to participate as healthy controls.
 You cannot have an IUD to participate in this study

 Why- We hope to study the physiological cause of menstrual pain and learn why a common over the counter NSAID may or may not help with cramping pain